 In this section, we will explore the performance (forecasting error and training time) of our neural system on three case studies involving univariate and multivariate time series.
 In the case of multivariate time series, we will also depict the feature contribution score to explain the predictions.

-When it comes to the pre-processing steps, we interpolate the missing values (whenever applicable) and normalise the series using the min-max method.
+When it comes to the pre-processing steps, we interpolate the missing values (whenever applicable) and normalize the series using the \textit{min-max} method.
 In addition, we split the series into 80\% for training and validation and 20\% for testing purposes.
 As for the performance metric, we use the \textit{mean absolute error} in all simulations reported in the section.
 For the sake of convenience, we trimmed the training sequence (by deleting the first observations) such that the number of times is a multiple of $L$ (the number of steps ahead we want to forecast).

-The models used for comparison are a fully-connected Recurrent Neural Network (RNN) where the output is to be fed back to the input, GRU and LSTM.
-In these models, the number of epochs was set to 20, while the batch size was obtained through hyper-parameter tuning (using grid search).
+The models used for comparison are a fully connected Recurrent Neural Network (RNN) where the output is to be fed back to the input, GRU and LSTM.
+In these models, the number of epochs was set to 20, while the batch size was obtained through hyperparameter tuning (using grid search).
 The candidate batch sizes were the powers of two, starting from 32 until 4,096.
 The values for the remaining parameters were retained as provided in the Keras library.
-In the case of the LSTCN model, we fine-tuned the number of time patches $T \in \{1,2\ldots,10\}$ and the regularisation penalty $\lambda \in \{\text{1.0E-3}, $ $ \text{1.0E-2}, $ $\text{1.0E-1}, \text{1.0E+1}, \text{1.0E+2}, \text{1.0E+3}\}$.
+In the case of the LSTCN model, we fine-tuned the number of time patches $T \in \{1,2\ldots,10\}$ and the regularization penalty $\lambda \in \{\text{1.0E-3}, $ $ \text{1.0E-2}, $ $\text{1.0E-1}, \text{1.0E+1}, \text{1.0E+2}, \text{1.0E+3}\}$.
 In Equation \eqref{eq:init}, we arbitrarily set the standard deviation $\sigma$ to 0.05 and the moving window size $w$ to 100.
-These two parameters were not optimised during the hyper-parameter tuning step as they were used to simulate the prior knowledge component.
+These two parameters were not optimized during the hyperparameter tuning step as they were used to simulate the prior knowledge component.

 Finally, all experiments presented in this section were performed on a high-performance computing environment that uses two Intel Xeon Gold 6152 CPUs at 2.10 GHz, each with 22 cores and 768 GB of memory.